DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 ---

 # Introduction
-Buttons are a feature in Discord based on the interaction framework.
-Buttons are appended to the bottom of a message, and come in several colors.
+Buttons are a feature in Discord based on the interaction framework appended to the bottom of a message which come in several colors.

-Before working with buttons, you will want to familarize yourself with the [Message Builder](xref:beyond_basics_messagebuilder).
-It, among other builders will be mentioned throughout this article, and function similarly.
+You will want to familarize yourself with the [message builder](xref:beyond_basics_messagebuilder) as it and similar builder objects will be used throughout this article.

 With buttons, you can have up to five buttons in a row, and up to five (5) rows of buttons.
 Furthermore, buttons come in two types: regular, and link.
 Link buttons contain a Url field, and are always grey.